 There is additional emphasis on stretch limousine safety, due to a stretch limousine crash that occurred in Schoharie County on October 6, 2018 and resulted in twenty fatalities.
-Since this crash, a Suspend Now app has been developed and implemented allowing for the immediate registration suspension and VIN block of stretch limousines found operating with out-of-service defects.
+Since this crash, a Suspend Now app has been developed and implemented, allowing for the immediate registration suspension and VIN block of stretch limousines found operating with out-of-service defects.
+During the first two quarters of FFY 2021, 100% (46 out of 46) of stretch limousines, found with any out-of-service defects, had immediate action taken, including registration suspension, VIN blocking, license plate removal, and vehicle towing, impoundment, or immobilization.